google/sa360-bigquery-bootstrapper/docs/tutorial.md

 pipenv run python run.py --gcp_project_name={{project-id}} --interactive
 ```

-You can copy the above command into the interactive shell below (or click on the **>** icon and then press enter below)
+You can copy the above command into the interactive shell below (or click on the **>** icon and then press enter below).

-### Prompts

-You will be prompted to answer many questions.
-To see all prompts and hints you can run the command:

-    pipenv run python.py --help

-You can also fill in flags using this to avoid the interactive prompts.

 ### Check your columns